RonnieL2005/MAJI-MAJI-MUSIC-BY-RONNIE-LANGAT/README.md

 # MAJI-MAJI-MUSIC-BY-RONNIE-LANGAT
-This is a music made by Ronnie
+This is a music app made by Ronnie